yuexiao-wang/docs.getcloudify.org/content/plugins/diamond.md

       inputs:
         diamond_config:
           interval: 10

 {{< /gsHighlight >}}

 In the above example we set the [global poll interval](https://github.com/BrightcoveOS/Diamond/blob/v3.5/conf/diamond.conf.example#L176) to 10 seconds
 (each collector will be polled for data every 10 seconds).

-## Handler
+### Defining a Handler

 The Handler's job in Diamond is to output the collected data to different destinations.

 By default, the Diamond plugin will setup a custom handler which will output the collected metrics to Cloudify's manager.

 It is possible to set an alternative handler in case you want to output data to a different destination:
 {{< gsHighlight  yaml  >}}